 Ecologist Jerry Sweeten ’75 was the 2009 Indiana Professor of the Year, honored for his dedication to preparing students to solve problems through knowledge, compassion for others and keen awareness of Earth’s life support systems.

-Phil Keiser ’78 is CEO of Culver’s, a franchised chain of more than 500 restaurants with $1 billion in systemwide sales.
+Phil Keiser ’78 (deceased) was CEO of Culver’s, a franchised chain of more than 500 restaurants with $1 billion in systemwide sales.